 With the goal of ensuring the quality and quantity of the work of others, supervisors have countless routes they can take.
 The fastest is a genuine expression of positive emotions.

 It’s certainly possible to coerce people to follow your directions through threats or bribes.
-Both may work in the short term.
+Both may work in the short-term.

 But the supervisors who express respect and genuine care for their team are the ones that not only draw people towards the desired goals but also can keep them over the long term.
-People instinctively want to do excellent work for people who show concern for them.
+People instinctively want to do excellent work for those who show concern for them.